lockss/lockss-debugpanel/README.rst

                                     [--process-pool | --thread-pool]
                                     [HOST:PORT ...]

-    Cause nodes to reload their configuration
+    Cause nodes to reload their configuration.

     options:
       -h, --help            show this help message and exit